viktor-ferenczi/se-performance-improvements/Docs/files/Shared/Patches/Bullshit/MyP2PQoSAdapterPatch.cs.md

 As described in the "EOS P2P UpdateStats" section of `Docs/PerformanceFixes.md`, `VRage.EOS.MyP2PQoSAdapter.UpdateStats` is called in a tight loop on its own dedicated thread and consumes approximately 50% of a CPU core continuously — even in offline single-player sessions.
 The fix eliminates 98% of that overhead.

 The Prefix uses a static `counter` variable (intentionally non-thread-local, since the method runs on a single dedicated thread).
 On every call the counter is incremented; when it exceeds 47 it resets to 0 and lets the real method run (`return true`).
 For all other calls it executes `Thread.Sleep(1)` and returns `false` to skip the original.
 The initial value of `counter` is `−5*60 = −300`, which grants a warm-up period of 300 calls (~5 minutes at game start) during which the original method always runs.
 The `[HarmonyPatch]` class-level attribute has no type argument; the target is specified by a string name (`"VRage.EOS.MyP2PQoSAdapter"`, `"UpdateStats"`) because the EOS type is not directly referenceable.
+Because that target is resolved by name and `VRage.EOS` is not loaded at the dedicated server's early bootstrap, the class also carries `[HarmonyPatchCategory(PatchHelpers.LateCategory)]` (`"Late"`) — it is the one patch deferred out of the early phase and applied from `IPlugin.Init` once the assembly is available.
+On the client, where everything is loaded at startup, it is applied with all the others.

 ## Key members